-Based on this assessment, our certifying officers concluded that the Company's internal control over financial reporting was not effective as of December 31, 2019 due to a material weakness in our control environment whereby the Company did not have a sufficient number of trained resources with expertise in technical accounting, internal control over financial reporting, and the design and implementation of information technology solutions.
-As a result, we were unable to maintain effective risk assessment and information and communication processes, placed excess reliance on third party consultants, and did not have effective process-level control activities over the following areas:
+Based on this assessment, our certifying officers concluded that the Company's internal control over financial reporting was not effective as of December 31, 2020 due to a material weakness in our control environment whereby the Company did not have a sufficient number of trained resources with expertise in technical accounting, internal control over financial reporting, and the design and implementation of information technology solutions to complete its remediation efforts.

+As a result, we were unable to maintain effective information and communication processes, and did not have effective process-level control activities over the following areas:

-- Property, plant, and equipment and depreciation expense - Purchasing (current liabilities and operating expenses) - Treasury (cash, debt, interest expense, derivatives, and benefit obligations)
+- Property, plant, and equipment and depreciation expense - Purchasing (current liabilities and operating expenses)

-The control deficiencies described above created a reasonable possibility that a material misstatement to the consolidated financial statements would not be prevented or detected on a timely basis and therefore we concluded that the deficiencies represent material weaknesses in the Company's internal control over financial reporting and our internal control over financial reporting was not effective as of December 31, 2019.
+The control deficiencies described above created a reasonable possibility that a material misstatement to the consolidated financial statements would not be prevented or detected on a timely basis and therefore we concluded that the deficiencies represent material weaknesses in the Company's internal control over financial reporting and our internal control over financial reporting was not effective as of December 31, 2020.